 If you don’t care for your puppy’s tummy when it has diarrhea, you risk making it worse and causing some serious, long-lasting damage to his bowels.

-Diarrhea and loose stool make the dog’s stomach highly susceptible to a lot of bacteria, diseases, allergic reactions and other health concerns.
+Diarrhea and loose stool make the dog’s stomach highly susceptible to many bacteria, diseases, allergic reactions, and other health concerns.

-The best dog food for dogs with diarrhea has a lot of advantages, whether it is prescribed or homemade (given that it is well-made).
+The best dog food for dogs with diarrhea has many advantages, whether it is prescribed or homemade (given that it is well-made).

 - It prevents additional/prolonged diarrhea.
 Diarrhea may go away within a day, most of the time, but improper food can prolong it quite a lot and even turn it into something much more unpleasant than what it already is.

 - It offers proper nutrition for your dog. a loose stomach has a hard time absorbing the nutrients from the food, which is why you need a more specialized diet to make up for that.

 What Ingredients to Avoid